bcomnes/base/README.md

 - Items are just meta-data that can be stored in front-matter
 - Item data should be provided externally from git
 - Posts can be enhanced with optional meta-data

+- Clients should only have to load a single CSS file.
+- Clients should only have to find a single script entry point.
+- External assets are kept out of the repository.
+- External assets are loaded from a CDN.
+- Layout and CSS should stand mostly on its own and not reply on a massive generalized framework.
+- Data that depends on external JS libraries should present something useful if those libraries fail to load.

 ## Base Front-Matter Definitions and Behaviors